 - Season pork chops with salt, thyme, garlic powder, and pepper on both sides.

 - Add flour to onions and toss to coat.
-Cook for one minute, then add beef broth, stirring until incorporated, making a gravy.
+Cook for one minute, then add beef broth, stirring until incorporated.

 - Add pork chops back to pan and nestle into onions.
 Spoon onion gravy over pork chops.
 Top each pork chop with a slice of cheese, then transfer to oven.
-Bake for 14-15 minutes for 1.5" pork chops, or until center reaches 145 degrees Fahrenheit.
-Serve over mashed potatoes or with a side salad.
+Bake for about 14-15 minutes for 1.5" pork chops, or until center reaches 145 degrees Fahrenheit.

 Equipment Recommendations